Bethesda Evangelical Church recognises the supreme leadership of the Lord

 Deacons will remain in office for a period of 3 years.
 The confirmation of Deacons in office for a further three-year period will be by a show of hands.

-Any termination of a leader's spiritual service will only be at the recommendation of the Elders, and will be made if their life is inconsistent with their Christian profession, or they cease to agree with the Doctrinal Statement of the church.
+is inconsistent with their Christian profession, or they cease to agree with the Doctrinal Statement of the church.

 5. Church Business Meetings

-Church Business Meetings will be called by the Elders as required, giving at least two Sundays’ notice to the church membership.
-A Pastor or Elder will act as Chairman at the meetings.
+called by the Elders as required, giving at least two Sundays’ notice to the

-For all meetings of the church, at least 51% of the active church membership will form a quorum.
+least 51% of the active church membership will form a quorum.

-Members are invited to raise matters for the attention of the Elders at any time either in writing or verbally.
-Any matter raised for the first time at a church meeting may be deferred for consideration first by the church Elders.
+for the attention of the Elders at any time either in writing or verbally.
+Any matter raised for the first time at a

-All the business of the church will be minuted and treated in the strictest confidence, unless otherwise declared.
+be minuted and treated in the strictest confidence, unless otherwise declared.

 A majority of the church meeting is required to confirm any recommendation of the church Elders and no provision is made for voting by proxy.